IshitaG02/E-commerce-follow-along/readme.md

 ✅ Efficient endpoint design for placing orders.
 ✅ Ensures proper data structure and storage.
 ✅ Enhances understanding of MongoDB data handling and endpoint creation.

+# Milestone 26 📝

+### Steps to Fetch User Orders
+1. Create an endpoint to receive the *user's email*.
+2. Retrieve the *user's _id* using the provided email.
+3. Fetch all orders linked to that *_id*.
+4. Respond with the user's order details.

+This endpoint will help you retrieve all orders for a specific user.